Personal hygiene

-"Take care of your body, it's the only place where you have to live in."
+"Take care of your body; it's the only place where you have to live."

-And it's a fact that our body is the actual home where we reside, and it is our prime responsibility to take care of our body, keep it nourished and well-maintained.
+And it's a fact that our body is the actual home where we reside, and it is our prime responsibility to take care of our body and keep it nourished and well-maintained.
 And hygiene plays an important role in doing so.

 Skincare is an integral part of taking care of our bodies, and it can be said that HYGIENE and SKINCARE go hand in hand.

-Therefore, personal habits and a clean and healthy lifestyle leads to a healthy and glowing skin.
+Therefore, personal habits and a clean and healthy lifestyle lead to healthy and glowing skin.

 On average, people touch their faces 23 times per hour.
 Unwashed hands can easily spread germs to your face after touching contaminated surfaces or objects.